vamping111/terraform-provider-testmark/website_unsupported/r_unsupported/internet_gateway.html.markdown

 # Resource: aws_internet_gateway

 -> **Unsupported resource**
-This resource is currently unsupported by CROC Cloud
+This resource is currently unsupported.

 Provides a resource to create a VPC Internet Gateway.

--> In CROC Cloud the terms VPC, Internet Gateway, VPN Gateway are equivalent
+-> The terms VPC, Internet Gateway, VPN Gateway are equivalent

 ## Example Usage